NataliItaly/Natural-language-processing/README2.md

 ## API

-The app should make a successful call to the API on form submission.
+**_ The app should make a successful call to the API on form submission.
 If this is successful, the API keys and response handling were done correctly.
 You can check that the API keys are found in server.js or a similar node file.
-It is not acceptable for an API key to be set in a client-facing file (like index.js)
+It is not acceptable for an API key to be set in a client-facing file (like index.js) _**

 Information from the API response must show up in the view.
 It is not enough for the response to be logged to the console or saved in js, etc..

-## Tip: These are some data points that should be visible:
+Tip: These are some data points that should be visible:

 polarity: (positive/'negative')
 subjectivity: ('subjective', factual)
 text: a text snippet from the article

+## Environment Variables

+Next, in server/server.js, you need to declare your API credentials, which will look something like this:

+var textapi = new meaningCloud({
+application_key: "your-key"
+});

+Use npm to install the dotenv package - npm install dotenv This will allow us to use environment variables we set in a new file
+Create a new .env file in the root of your project.
+Fill the .env file with your API keys like this:
+API_KEY=\***\*\*\*\*\*\*\***\*\*\***\*\*\*\*\*\*\***

+    1. Add this code to the very top of your `server/server.js file:

+const dotenv = require('dotenv');
+dotenv.config();
+If you want to refer the environment variables, try putting a prefix process.env. in front of the variable name in the server/index.js file, an example might look like this: console.log(`Your API key is ${process.env.API_KEY}`);

+var textapi = new meaningCloud({
+application_key: process.env.API_KEY
+});

-## Offline Functionality
+## Project Enhancement

+At the current stage, make enhancement in your project code to ensure most of the requirements as mentioned in the project rubric are met.
+In addition, parse the response body to dynamically fill content on the page.

+Only the rubric requirements related to "Offline Functionality" and "Testing" criteria should remain for the next stages.

 ### The project must have set up service workers:

 Workbox plugin is implemented in webpack.prod.js
 The service is called from index.html

-Testing
+### Testing

-### Check the project has Jest installed and npm run test script is implemented to run Jest.
+Check the project has Jest installed and npm run test script is implemented to run Jest.

 Every src/js file has at least one unit test.
 All tests have passed.